TritonDataCenter/minecrab/README.md

 ### minecrab-launch

 ```
-minecrab-launch <server-name> [player-name]
+minecrab-launch [-p first-player] [-f flavor] <server-name>
 ```

 Create or restore the server named `server-name`.

-If provided `player-name` is added to the white list.
+If provided `first-player` is added to the white list.
 This is useful when launching a server for this first time.

+`flavor` lets you specify a Minecraft distribution.
+Possible values are minecraft, craftbukkit, ftb_ultimate, and voltz.

 ### minecrab-shutdown

 ```
-minecrab-shutdown <server-name>
+minecrab-shutdown [-M] [-W] <server-name>
 ```
-Saves the world to Manta and tears down the Minecraft server.
+Saves the world to Manta,
+tears down the Minecraft server, and starts generating a map.

+`-W` shuts down without saving the world to Manta.
+This is useful if you're shutting down and [annihilating](#minecrab-annihilate).

+`-M` shuts down without generating a map.
+This is useful if you you do not want to incur [job charges](#what-it-costs ).

 ### minecrab-add-friend